marsgazer/curious-help/index.md

 # Curious: X3D Viewer

+## This site is under construction !!!!!

-This site contains documentation for the Curious X3D Viewer.
+This site contains documentation for the Curious X3D Viewer. ([Download](https://github.com/martianch/curieux))

 ### What does this software do and why